-Generally, protein increases satiety to a greater extent than fat or carbs and because of this, eating higher protein meals may help you to eat less over the course of the day.
+Generally, protein increases satiety to a greater extent than fat or carbs (excluding fiber) and because of this, eating a sufficient amount of protein at each meal may help you to eat less over the course of the day.

-Some foods to add into your diet to increase your protein intake are eggs, meats, fish, greek yogurt, nuts and peanut butter.
+Some foods to add into your diet to increase your protein intake are; eggs, lean meats, fish and/or seafood, Greek yogurt and other low-fat dairy products, nuts, beans and peanut butter.

 This decrease in energy expenditure and increase in energy intake has played a huge role in the continually growing problem of overweight and obesity.

 Controlling how much food we take in at each meal, by eating to achieve fullness more quickly can play a huge part in our efforts to lose weight and keep it off.